Melody-coder923/neu-self-improve-ai/week08_group_work_finalVersion/README.md

 | datasets | (unpinned) |

 The resulting adapter is saved to `AgentFlow/results/final_qwen35_lora/` and the merged variant used for evaluation is published at `Skypioneer/qwen35-0.8b-agentflow-lora`.

-## 9) Notes

-- `train/config.yaml` should not contain real private tokens when sharing.
-- Use this README as the assignment report entry point, then append final numeric results after all runs finish.